aschmiedeke/gbtdocs/docs/how-tos/infrastructure/remote-connection.rst

    Choose a VNC password that is different from your NRAO Linux account as you may later wish to share your VNC password with other who can then watch your VNC session.
 For example, if you are having difficulties during a remote observing session, you might wish to share your VNC password with a Green Bank staff member who can access your virtual desktop and suggest solutions to your problems.

-To create a VNC password, you must :ref:`log into a GBO computer <Log into the host machine>`.
+To create a VNC password, you must :ref:`log into a GBO computer <how-tos/infrastructure/remote-connection:Log into the host machine>`.
 Once you are logged into the GBO computer, type at the Linux prompt in the terminal window on the remote computer

 .. code-block:: bash